danmesfin/danmesfin/README.md

 # Hi there! 👋 I'm Daniel Mesfin

 I'm a full stack developer with a computer engineering degree, passionate about crafting exceptional web and mobile applications.
 I love integrating machine learning and AI into my projects to create innovative solutions.
 Always eager to learn and grow, I bring strong problem-solving skills and a collaborative spirit to every project.
-Let's build something amazing together! 🚀 #CodeLife
+Let's build something amazing together! 🚀

 ## 🔧 Technologies & Tools